 Run Joey Run My Brotherskeeper kids due 4/8/2019 One doe retained/One doe reserved

 Woody Glen G Jamocha Fudge (Polled) kids due 4/8/2019 One doe retained/One doe reserved/Buckling reserved

 Woody Glen Dolly Parton (Polled) kids due 4/25/2019 One doe retained/One doe reserved

 South Of Eden Honesty (Polled) kids due 4/26/2019

 South Of Eden Alexa (Polled)

 We are currently offering 1 of our Registered Alpine Does for sale- possibly bred to our registered Nigerian Dwarf buck for Mini-Alpine kids.
-She is $350.00 Please contact us for pics and pedigree info.
+She is a steal at just $375.00 Please contact us for pics and pedigree info.
 All 2018 Kids have been sold.
-2019 Kids are due beginning in January.
+2019 Kids are due beginning in February.

 Our Herdsire is Heaven's Hollow Honors Edge

 Honors sire is CH Heavens Hollow Majesty *B 2014 & 2015 LA scores of 89 SS - Alexander Farm BW Studleydorite +B

 SD - GCH Wyojem Wendy Kiki *M - Wendy was the 2013 ADGA National Champion, 2014 LA Score 91 and she was in the ADGA Top 10 in all 3 categories in 2014